Dark Sun: Divine spellcasters

-Clerics and other divine spellcasters were particularly affected by the setting; the lack of true gods meant that divine spell casters were radically different from the standard D&D counterparts.
+Clerics and other divine spellcasters were particularly affected by the setting; the lack of true gods meant that divine spellcasters were radically different from the standard D&D counterparts.
 Without proper deities, clerics derive their powers from such as the forces of the Inner Planes, or in 4th edition, the Elemental Chaos.
 Divine spell casters, such as elemental clerics or druids, are allied to one of these planes and are able to draw energy from them for their specialized spells.
 The only spheres accessible to Athasian clerics are those corresponding to the elemental planes (earth, air, fire, and water), the paraelemental planes (silt, sun, rain, and magma).

 The idea of the divine spell caster changed significantly during the 4th edition of the setting with the introduction of primal magic.
 Some ostensibly divine spell casters, such as templars, became arcane spell casters.
 Others, such as shamans, clerics, and druids, cast spells using primal magic as opposed to divine magic.
 Clerics technically still used divine magic mechanics but under the same limited auspices that marked the previous editions of the setting.

-In previous editions, templars, casters who directly serve and derive their powers from the sorcerer kings, were treated as a specialized form of cleric.
+In previous editions, templars, casters who directly serve and derive their powers from the sorcerer-kings, were treated as a specialized form of cleric.
 In 4th edition the templar class shifted away from being a divine caster to an arcane caster, though not all templars are skilled in magic.
 Many templars are not clerics at all but warlocks who have pacted with their sorcerer-king.
 They are entirely dependent on their patrons for their magical abilities.
-Besides their cleric-like abilities templars also have special abilities that allow them to govern and control the population of their city-states.
+Besides their cleric-like abilities, templars also have special abilities that allow them to govern and control the population of their city-states.

 Game designer Rick Swan felt that while "clerics got the shaft in the original Dark Sun set", the supplement Earth, Air, Fire, and Water "transforms the stodgy Dark Sun cleric into the setting's most intriguing character".
 With the 4th edition setting the elemental cleric became a background rather than a class in and of itself.